Confinement-induced Self-Pumping in 3D Active Fluids

-Spontaneous flow has been reported in diverse experimental active fluids, including suspensions of microswimmers \cite{Woodhouse2017,Wioland2016,Baskaran2009,Lushi2014,Koch2011,Lopez2015,Sokolov2012}, cell monolayers \cite{Duclos2018,Xi2019}, and active gels built from subcellular components \cite{Needleman2017,Julicher2007,Sanchez2012,Wu2017}.
-At the microscopic level, some of these systems have polar symmetry \cite{Woodhouse2017,Wioland2016,Baskaran2009,Lushi2014,Koch2011,Lopez2015,Sokolov2012}, and others have nematic symmetry \cite{Duclos2018,Xi2019,Needleman2017,Julicher2007,Sanchez2012,Wu2017}.
+Spontaneous flow has been reported in diverse active fluids, including suspensions of microswimmers \cite{Woodhouse2012,Wioland2013,Wioland2016,Baskaran2009,Lushi2014,Koch2011,Lopez2015,Sokolov2012}, cell monolayers \cite{Duclos2018,Xi2019}, and active gels built from subcellular components \cite{Needleman2017,Julicher2007,Sanchez2012,Wu2017}.
+At the microscopic level, some of these systems have polar symmetry \cite{Woodhouse2012,Wioland2016,Baskaran2009,Lushi2014,Koch2011,Lopez2015,Sokolov2012}, and others have nematic symmetry \cite{Duclos2018,Xi2019,Needleman2017,Julicher2007,Sanchez2012,Wu2017}.
 Nevertheless, a unifying feature of all these systems is that they are composed of force dipoles in a fluid.
-In this work, we use this starting point to show that flow generated by force dipoles together with flow alignment and confinement give rise to system size dependent length scales in the structure of the flow, which can be harnessed to induce coherent flows in diverse systems.
-Emergent flows are coherent when each confinement dimension is smaller than the length scale induced by confinement in the other dimension.
+In this work, we show that flow generated by force dipoles together with flow alignment and confinement give rise to system size dependent length scales in the structure of the flow, which can be harnessed to induce coherent flows in diverse systems.
 In particular, we uncover the underlying physics of aspect-ratio-dependent coherent flows observed in dilute isotropic suspensions of extensile microtubule bundles powered by ATP-driven molecular motors \cite{Wu2017}.